embarklabs/subspace/README.md

 - `dbFilename` - Name of the database where the information will be stored (default 'phoenix.db')
 - `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: obtain data every block).

-### Reacting to data changes
-Phoenix provides tracking functions for contract state, events and balances.
-These functions return RxJS Observables which you can subscribe to, and obtain and transform the observed data via operators.
+### API

 #### `trackProperty(contractObject, functionName [, functionArgs] [, callOptions])`
-Reacts to contract state changes.
-Using this method, you can track changes to the contract state, by specifying the view function and arguments to call and query the contract.
+Reacts to contract state changes by specifying the view function and arguments to call and query the contract.
 ```js
 const contractObject = ...; // A web3.eth.Contract object initialized with an address and ABI.
 const functionName = "..."; // string containing the name of the contract's constant/view function to track.